FortinetCloudCSE/style-guide/content/30Format/_index.md

 ---
-title: "Format and Structure"
+title: "Formatting"
 chapter: true
-menuTitle: "III: Format and Structure"
+menuTitle: "III: Formatting"
 weight: 30
 ---

-## Purpose
+# Formatting

 This section covers the code and content for formatting your pages, organizing your data, and using markdown to convey your options to users clearly.